Matthew DiRado, Program Coordinator

 Email Address: firstname.lastname@example.org

-All architecture degree programs have shared course work in the first two years.
-Because of this alignment, the AAS and BS in architectural technology programs are required to meet the same NAAB "Student Performance Criteria" that apply to the BArch program (which was awarded initial candidacy as of Jan.
-1, 2014).
+All architecture degree programs share course work across the first two years, while the BS and BArch have some shared course work in the third and fourth years.
+This alignment demands the AAS and BS in architectural technology are required to mee the same NAAB "Student Criteria” and “Program Criteria” that apply to the BArch program.
+The BArch program is the only fully-accredited undergraduate firstprofessional architecture degree program in the SUNY system.

-Alfred State architectural technology AAS graduates may enter directly into either the architectural technology BS or the architecture BArch programs (portfolio review required).
-AAS students wishing to move on to either the BS or BArch programs need to have completed either MATH 2043 (College Trigonometry) or MATH 1054 (Precalculus).
+Alfred State architectural technology AAS graduates may enter directly into either the architectural technology BS or the architecture BArch programs (portfolio review may be required).
+AAS students who elect to apply for internal transfer to BS or BArch programs need to have completed either MATH 2043 (College Trigonometry) or MATH 1054 (Precalculus).
 Please note that a minimum combined GPA of 3.0 is required in Alfred State studio courses (ARCH 1184, ARCH 2394, ARCH 3104, and ARCH 4304) to guarantee admission into ARCH 5306 - Design Studio 3.
-A portfolio review is required of all continuing students not meeting this requirement.
-The architectural technology AAS graduates may also enter directly into the interdisciplinary studies BTech, or the technology management BBA degree program.
+Architectural technology AAS graduates may also enter directly into the construction supervision BTech, the interdisciplinary studies BTech, or the technology management BBA degree program.

-Graduates may go directly into the workforce, or may continue in Alfred State's architectural technology BS or BArch programs.
+Graduates may enter the workforce or may continue in Alfred State's architectural technology BS or BArch programs.
 Graduates may also transfer to professional or pre-professional degree programs at other institutions.
 Transfer is contingent on program and institution.

 The degree may be accepted for credit toward professional licensure in New York State.